Exercise Physiology Osteoporosis Classes

 Make sure it’s fun!

 It’s only worth doing if you’re enjoying it!
-Classes should be a fun community environment in which to enhance your body, I hope you love it as much as we do.
+Classes should be a fun community environment in which to enhance your body.